 It’s quite possible to find apartments all over the city with upgraded kitchens, movie theaters, study rooms, resort style pools and wireless internet.
 Most of the apartments in Greenville tend to lean more towards the luxurious, so go ahead and spoil yourself.

 Dwelling Downtown: Are you into the nightlife?
 Do you like to boogie?
 Well, we’ve found the perfect spot for you.
 Living in Downtown Greenville puts you in the prime location for food, fun and work purposes.
 While it may be a small city in size, the amount of local bars, restaurants and shopping available to residents are just some of the reasons residents flock downtown.
 This area is also quite famous for its annual Halloween street bash—a true Greenville legend.
-As you can guess, Downtown is mainly comprised of younger residents, both 20-30 somethings/working professionals and with some college students sprinkled inbetween.
-Apartment living here is relatively affordable with one bedrooms starting at about $575. $$-$$$

 A lot of the leases in the Greenville area are flexible (3, 6, and 12 month leases).
 As far as deposits go, they range in price (some $150 with credit check, some $650) depending on the size of the apartment, whether you traveled with a pet, etc. Regardless of where you choose to rest your head, bring your checkbook—deposits are the thing here in Greenville.

 Greenville lives up to its name when it comes to being eco-friendly.
 The area is big on recycling, features many green spaces and has various energy conservation programs for residents to take part in.

 The weather outside is…weather.
 The climate here changes with all four seasons.
 Summers can get hot with average highs in the 80s and winters get chilly enough (avg.
 44 degrees) to build a fire (a controlled fire, that is).